 In the above screenshot, flood hazard data from KatRisk coupled with SpatialKey’s accumulation engine at the point of underwriting, brings to light possible accumulation potentials before binding an account.
 By doing pre-bind analysis, you can better determine capacity and avoid writing adverse risk upfront, so that you’re not left overexposed in certain areas.

 We’ve touched on only a few of the advancements that are helping insurers, brokers, and MGAs feel more confident about underwriting US flood risk.
 Without a doubt, we’re now at a pivotal intersection where advancements in flood data and model science, coupled with robust analytical solutions, will create the confidence insurers need to start staking their claims in the new flood frontier.
 With so much capital in the market, we expect to see US private flood grow exponentially in the next few years, especially as the NFIP seeks broader private market involvement, and as solutions like SpatialKey help organizations make the educated decisions they need to dip their toes in the private flood insurance market.

-Learn more about SpatialKey’s flood solutions, or reach out to me directly: firstname.lastname@example.org.
+To learn more about SpatialKey’s flood solutions, reach out to me directly: firstname.lastname@example.org.

 Christine Wallinger is a seasoned analytics and insurance expert.
 She’s passionate about making her clients (insurers, brokers, MGAs) wildly successful by ensuring they are profitable in their underwriting decisions and claims practices, as well as helping them to achieve more informed decision-making through world-class industry data and intelligent geospatial analytics.